-DA 19093 PRACTICE MANAGEMENT - Introduces the student to applied psychology, principles of the psychological aspects of behavior of the dental patient during treatment, communication between the dentist, patient, and members of the dental health team.
+DA 19093 DENTAL PRACTICE MANAGEMENT - Introduces the student to applied psychology, principles of the psychological aspects of behavior of the dental patient during treatment, communication between the dentist, patient, and members of the dental health team.
 Stress-coping mechanisms, verbal, and nonverbal communication is emphasized.
 The Practice Management course is to provide information and practice in performing general duties in the typical dental business office.
 The unit includes maintaining financial records, job application, and gaining and maintaining employment.
+Offered Spring semester.

-DA 19073 CHAIRSIDE ASSISTING II - A continuation of DA 19004.
+DA 19073 CHAIRSIDE ASSISTING II - A continuation of DA19004.
 This course provides the student knowledge with an emphasis on dental specialty practices and improving competency in chairside procedures.
 This course will cover all nine of the dental specialties preparing the student for the Chairside portion of the Dental Assisting National Board certification exam.
+Offered Spring semester.

-DA 19082 DENTAL MATERIALS II - A continuation of DA 19033.
+DA 19082 DENTAL MATERIALS II - A continuation of DA19033.
 This course provides students with an opportunity to gain competence in the manipulation of dental materials.
 The emphasis of this course will be in the lab setting improving the techniques of temporary crowns, study models and bleaching trays.
+Offered Spring semester.

-DA 19102 DENTAL RADIOLOGY II - A continuation of DA 19052.
+DA 19102 DENTAL RADIOLOGY II - A continuation of DA19052.
 This course provides students with an opportunity to gain competence in exposure, developing, and interpretation skills of dental radiographs.
 The students will be exposing and processing a complete radiographic series on a patient under the direct supervision of the instructor.
-Upon successful completion of DA 19052 Dental Radiology I and DA 19102

-Dental Radiology II the student will meet the requirements to sit for the Radiography portion of the Dental Assisting National Board.
+Upon successful completion of DA19052 Dental Radiology I and DA19102 Dental Radiology II the student will meet the requirements to sit for the Radiography portion of the Dental Assisting National Board.
+Offered Spring semester.

 DA 19115 Dental Clinical Experience - This clinical course provides students the opportunity to perform dental assisting duties in off-campus facilities under the supervision of a dentist and his/her staff.
 During this part of the introductory clinical training the student will be rotated through one or two general dentist or pediatric dental offices.
+Offered Spring semester.

 DA 19136 Dental Clinical Experience Advanced - Students perform dental assisting duties in off-campus facilities under the supervision of a dentist and his/her staff.
 During this summer capstone clinical course, students complete a six week dental office rotation for a minimum of 160 clinical hours.
 The course also includes mandatory participation in scheduled class seminars during the six week course.
+Offered Summer semester.